tempmail-lol/app/README.md

 Find the APK files in the [releases](https://github.com/tempmail-lol/app/releases) page under Assets.

-Google Play builds coming in the near future, as well as an F-Droid repository.
+Google Play builds coming in the near future (as well as an F-Droid repository).